 If you continue to use Windows XP now that support has ended, your computer will still work but it might become more vulnerable to security risks and viruses.
-Asset not found 8 is also no longer supported, so if your Windows XP PC is connected to the Internet and you use Asset not found 8 to surf the web, you might be exposing your PC to additional threats.
+Internet Explorer 8 is also no longer supported, so if your Windows XP PC is connected to the Internet and you use Internet Explorer 8 to surf the web, you might be exposing your PC to additional threats.
 Also, as more software and hardware manufacturers continue to optimize for more recent versions of Windows, you can expect to encounter more apps and devices that do not work with Windows XP.

 To stay protected now that support has ended, you have two options:

 Very few older computers are able to run Windows 10, which is the latest version of Windows.
 We recommend that you check out the Windows 10 specifications page to find out if your PC meets the system requirements for Windows 10.
 For more detailed information, read the FAQ.

 If your current PC can't run Windows 10, it might be time to consider shopping for a new one.
 Be sure to explore our great selection of new PCs.
 They're more powerful, lightweight, and stylish than ever before—and with an average price that's considerably less expensive than the average PC was 14 years ago.